OrionExplorer/dcpam/README.md

 ### Extract, Transform and Load
 For detailed information about ETL and ELT pipelines, please refer to [DCPAM ETL documentation](https://github.com/OrionExplorer/dcpam/tree/master/src/DCPAM_ETL).

+More specific description of data transformation possibilities can be found in [DCPAM RDP documentation](https://github.com/OrionExplorer/dcpam/tree/master/src/DCPAM_RDP).

 ## Data Warehouse with DCPAM

 ### What DCPAM covers in terms of Data Warehousing?